mkantrr/personal-turing-test-chatbot/README.md

 * `custom_prompt` includes the instruction set given in #6 of the [installation process](#installation).
 * `condense_prompt`includes the custom prompt as well as an internal formatting structure that helps the model answer follow up questions effectively.
 Refer to the top of `turing_gpt.py` to see this Question-Answer structure.
+* `exit` just means that the program will exit if selected.
 * Once again, `(basic)` means that the default model used will be the `basic` model if no user input is given.